Simatwa/fcs-movies/README.md

 python3 manage.py runserver
 ```

-You can then access the server from http://localhost:8000 and api-docs from http://localhost:8000/docs
+You can then access the server from http://localhost:8000, API docs from http://localhost:8000/api/docs and API redocs from http://localhost:8000/api/redoc.

 > [!NOTE]
 > This is a joint project under development.